tomas-fryza/avr-course/Labs/02-leds/README.md

 ## Preparation tasks (done before the lab at home)

 Draw two basic ways to connect a LED to the output pin of the microcontroller: LED active-low, LED active-high.
-Which pin of the LED is connected to the microcontroller in each case?
+What is the name of the LED pin that is connected to the microcontroller in each case?

 &nbsp;